TheMacMini09/MaterialMod/README.md

 Material Mod
 ===========

 A mod for the popular game Minecraft.
 Adds many different materials, including ores and their respective tools, and more.
 Also notable is craftable bedrock and sponge!
+The mod is server compatible as well, though it requires the client to have the mod.

 Installation
 ------------